-With more people moving about the community, City services will resume as follows:
+With more people moving about the community, City services have resumed as follows:

 - Municipal buildings, including City Hall, Public Works, and the Transit office have reopened effective July 27, 2020.
-Visitors to City Hall will be required to use the Christina Street entrance.
+Visitors to City Hall are required to use the Christina Street entrance.

 The City of Sarnia remains committed to ensuring the health and safety of all residents by implementing preventative measures and public health best practices to reduce the risk of COVID-19 community spread.